-- Illinois amount: This opportunity is not parceled out by state; will be administered like e-Rate
+- Illinois amount: This opportunity is not parceled out by state; is administered like e-Rate

-States & Local Governments/likely IL Dept. of Commerce and Economic Opportunity
+States & Local Governments/IL Dept. of Commerce and Economic Opportunity

 - National amount: $350 billion

-- How to access: TBA; likely via DCEO.
+- UPDATED 7/28/2021 How to access: As of July 22, 2021, cities, towns, and villages may apply for the $742 million for non-entitlement units of local government via DCEO.
 Special districts are “eligible for fund transfers.”
 According to the FAQ on the U.S. Treasury website, "Special-purpose units of local government will not receive funding allocations; however, a state, territory, local, or Tribal government may transfer funds to a special-purpose unit of government.
 Special-purpose districts perform specific functions in the community, such as fire, water, sewer or mosquito abatement districts."
-Municipal libraries should work with their municipality to receive a share of funds; district libraries should be able to apply directly to the state (but not directly to U.S. Treasury) OR work with their municipalities or county.
-This won't be known definitively until the state agency publishes its notice of funding opportunity.
+Municipal and district libraries cannot apply directly, but should reach out to their municipalities to collaborate on funding applications.